LeBron James Will Sign With Philadelphia 76ers Only If Joel Embiid Can Stay Healthy, According To ‘Fox Sports’

 Another team Wright believes can emerge in the LeBron 2018 sweepstakes will be the San Antonio Spurs.
 What’s ideal about this situation is the unknown of Kawhi Leonard.
 However, there is a mutual respect between LeBron and Gregg Popovich already in place.
 What LeBron may have to think strongly about is, who will be left on the Spurs that will give him a better chance to win than any other team?

 The Los Angels Lakers are always up for discussion, but as Wright points out, they’re not close to being contenders.
 There is also the possibility of LeBron heading to Houston to play with James Harden and his close friend Chris Paul.
 While the Rockets would be heavy favorites if LeBron does sign, he must also take into account that he’s getting older and so is Paul.
-What may also force LeBron to look at the Sixers harder is that Paul has been known to hit the IR when teams’ need him the most.
+What may also force LeBron to look at the Sixers harder is that Paul has been known to hit the IR when teams need him the most.

 Wright would go on to say that the Sixers, with their young nucleus, are major players only if Embiid can stay on the floor.